james-pawula/james-pawula.github.io/_posts/2024-10-30-JohnTheRipper.md

 layout: post
 title: 'John the Ripper: A Powerful Password Cracking Tool'
 date: 2024-10-30 09:16 -0800
-categories: [tutorials, john the ripper]
+categories: [Tutorials, John the Ripper]
-tags: [tutorials, john the ripper]
+tags: [Tutorials, John the Ripper]
 ---

 **John the Ripper: A Powerful Password Cracking Tool**